What Role Do Hormones Play in IBS?

 Your Hormones and Your Microbiome

 The composition of your gut flora reflects both your genetics and your lifestyle.
-It is in a dynamic state of flux depending on factors like stress, diet, sleep, and medication use.
+It is in a dynamic state of flux depending on stress, diet, sleep, and medication use.
 Your gut micro-organisms exert both local and systemic effects.
-Having a messed-up gut ecology (dysbiosis) could contribute to the risk of developing not only gut problems but more systemic health problems.
-Your gut bacteria are capable of metabolizing estrogen and also modulating your serum estrogen levels.
+A messed-up gut ecology (dysbiosis) could contribute to the risk of developing gut health problems and more systemic health problems.
+Your gut bacteria can metabolize estrogen and modulate your serum estrogen levels.
 Conversely, estrogen-like compounds, such as BPA from plastic, may promote the growth of certain kinds (not necessarily good kinds) of gut bacteria.

 Testosterone and IBS

-One study in young males found that sufferers of IBS, whether it was constipation-predominant or diarrhea-predominant IBS, had higher levels of testosterone and also a hormone-binding protein known as sex hormone-binding globulin (SHBG).
-Higher SHBG levels may be reflective of higher testosterone but also higher estrogen and DHT.
-As mentioned previously, estrogen affects stress-response, your microbiome and also the migrating motor complex.
+One study in young males found that sufferers of IBS, whether constipation-predominant or diarrhea-predominant, had higher levels of testosterone and a hormone-binding protein known as sex hormone-binding globulin (SHBG).
+Higher SHBG levels may reflect higher testosterone but also higher estrogen and DHT.
+As mentioned previously, estrogen affects stress response, your microbiome, and the migrating motor complex.

 FODMAPs, Gut Hormones and IBS

 The density of gut hormone-producing cells is low in IBS patients.
 This abnormality may be the direct cause of IBS symptoms.
-This decreased density is probably caused by a low number of stem cells and low conversion of these cells into hormone-producing cells.
-Fermentable carbohydrates (FODMAPs) are digested by gut bacteria into by-products that decrease gut stem cells.
-A low FODMAPs diet or altering the gut bacteria seem to help restore appropriate numbers of gut stem cells.
+A low number of stem cells and low conversion of these cells into hormone-producing cells probably cause this decreased density.
+Gut bacteria digest fermentable carbohydrates (FODMAPs) into by-products that decrease gut stem cells.
+A low FODMAP diet or altering the gut bacteria seems to help restore appropriate numbers of gut stem cells.

 Leptin

-Research on diarrhea-predominant IBS (IBS-D), identified increased leptin in the lining of the digestive tract.
+Research on diarrhea-predominant IBS (IBS-D) identified increased leptin in the digestive tract’s lining.
 The mast cell activation rate in these patients was also increased.
 The authors speculated that leptin and increased mast cell activation may play a role in IBS-D.

 Ghrelin

-Ghrelin stimulates your appetite and your release of growth hormone.
+Ghrelin stimulates your appetite and the release of growth hormones.
 It is produced in your stomach and small intestine.
 Small amounts are also released from your pancreas and brain.
 Ghrelin stimulates your appetite, causing you to digest more food and store more fat.
-It also appears to help control insulin release and plays a protective role in your cardiovascular health.
+It also appears to help control insulin release and plays a protective role in cardiovascular health.
 Ghrelin is released in response to stressful situations.
-This is part of the reason why we reach for food when we feel stressed.
-Overproduction of ghrelin due to stress, means piling more food into your digestive tract than you really need.
+This is part of why we reach for food when we feel stressed.
+Overproduction of ghrelin due to stress means piling more food into your digestive tract than you need.
 Overeating contributes to poor digestion and IBS symptoms.

-Blood levels of ghrelin have been shown to be higher in patients with IBS-D.
+Blood levels of ghrelin are higher in patients with IBS-D.

 Corticosteroids and Your Gut

 Apart from inflammation of the intestinal lining, nerve inflammation is probably involved in the cause of IBS via the “gut-brain” axis.
-Your gut-brain axis is the connection between your digestive tract and your nervous system and your brain.
-This results in altered hormone pathways and changes in the receptor genes for cortisol, cortisone, and corticosterone (these are collectively known as corticosteroids).
+Your gut-brain axis is the connection between your digestive tract, your nervous system, and your brain.
+This results in altered hormone pathways and changes in the receptor genes for cortisol, cortisone, and corticosterone (collectively known as corticosteroids).
 This gives rise to an overall pro-inflammatory picture and dysregulated HPA (hypothalamic-pituitary-adrenal) axis and serotonin-related functioning, which could, at least partially, account for the symptoms of IBS.

 Your Gut Bacteria and Your Hormones

 The bacteria in your gut regulate your estrogen level through the secretion of an enzyme known as β-glucuronidase.
-This enzyme unpackages estrogen that has been packaged up for excretion, releasing it in its active form.
+This enzyme unpackages estrogen packaged up for excretion, releasing it in its active form.
 In this way, your gut bacteria, depending on the mix, increase or decrease your estrogen level.
 Having the right balance of gut bacteria helps to maintain healthy estrogen levels.
-An alteration in your gut flora and therefore your circulating estrogen level may contribute to obesity, metabolic syndrome, endometrial hyperplasia, endometriosis, polycystic ovary syndrome, fertility, cardiovascular disease (CVD) and altered cognitive function.
+An alteration in your gut flora and, therefore, your circulating estrogen level may contribute to obesity, metabolic syndrome, endometrial hyperplasia, endometriosis, polycystic ovary syndrome, fertility, cardiovascular disease (CVD) and altered cognitive function.

 Thyroid Hormones and IBS

 One common symptom of hypothyroidism is constipation.
-If you think of your thyroid like the gas pedal for your car.
+Think of your thyroid like the gas pedal for your car.
 Your thyroid determines the speed with which everything else runs.
 If your gut is working slowly, it can be because it isn’t receiving enough gas from your thyroid.

-A 2017 study found an association between hypothyroidism and IBS and an elevated antibody in the blood known as IgG2.
-Immune reactions to food can precipitate the release of IgG antibodies.
-This is the basis for our food sensitivity test.
-If you would like to try lowering your IgG antibodies to see if that helps your IBS and thyroid, book an appointment to discuss food sensitivity testing.
+A 2017 study found an association between hypothyroidism, IBS, and an elevated antibody in the blood known as IgG2.
+Immune reactions to food can precipitate the release of IgG antibodies, which is the basis for our food sensitivity test.
+If you want to try lowering your IgG antibodies to see if that helps your IBS and thyroid, book an appointment to discuss food sensitivity testing.

 Symptoms usually resolve with treatment of the thyroid disease.